Ikea attempts to co-opt Ikea hacking

 While Scholten & Baijings’ vibrant, scalloped designs are surely an alluring and handsome take on old Ikea best-sellers, in truth, more than the aesthetic or approach of Ikea hacking, the Lyskraft collection reminded me of a recent limited-edition collection from the legacy Finnish furniture house Artek.
 For its 80th anniversary in 2015, Artek also tapped a Dutch design star known for color, Hella Jongerius, who gave a colorful new look to several of Alvar Aalto’s canonical designs made from bentwood, long acknowledged as the source of Ikea’s inspired Poang lounge and Frosta stools, which sell for fractions less than the original.

-An affordable and easy-to-add set of style accessories are clearly more marketable to most than a white-glove product—and when said product comes with build-it-yourself instructions, calling it “hacking” might just be good business.
+An affordable and easy-to-add set of style accessories are clearly more marketable to most—and when said product comes with build-it-yourself instructions, calling it “hacking” might just be good business.